Aussie Aussie Aussie, Oi Oi Oi: Origins and explanation

-A chant of similar form, "Oggy Oggy Oggy", has been used for decades by football and rugby crowds in Britain.
+A chant of near-identical form, "Oggy Oggy Oggy", has been used for decades by football and rugby crowds in Britain.
 "Oggy" is believed to be short for "hoggan", a Cornish word for a pasty, and the chant was used by Cornish miners to celebrate the Cornish pasty.

 Members of the British Royal Navy claim to have used the Oggy Oggy Oggy chant, or a version of it, since the Second World War.

 Englishman Ron Knox claims to have used the "Oggy" chant while playing for the Box Hill Rugby Club in Melbourne in the late 1960s.
 Various conflicting stories of how it was introduced from Britain to Australia can be found.

 According to Stephen Alomes, a professor of Australian studies at Deakin University, the chant represents "enthusiasm for the tribe" and a "celebration of 'us' ", but at the extreme may act as a symbol of aggressive nationalism and xenophobia.

 In 2012, after Foxtel offered a $10,000 prize in a competition for coming up with a new phrase to cheer on athletes, Germaine Greer argued:

 "The cry is catchy.
 Any crowd can pick it up and it cuts through the surrounding white noise like a military tattoo.
 It is as jingoistic to reject it because it was originally British as it would be to prize it for the same reason ...
 There will be no silencing Australian fans at the Olympics and they won't be bullied by Foxtel, either."